ecoezer/foodtaxi/README.md

 # FoodsTaxi-Gronau 🚕

-A modern food delivery website for FoodsTaxi-Gronau with WhatsApp ordering and email notifications.
+A modern food delivery website for FoodsTaxi-Gronau with WhatsApp ordering and Firebase backend.

 ## Features